ragoragino/raft/Readme.md

 06.10.2019:
-- write to persisentent storage
+- write state and logs to persisentent storage
-- make some tests for election handling
+- finalize the test with election handling in a situation of network partition